Getting Started

 Json.Net TypeNameHandling

-When using Json.Net $type feature via TypeNameHandling, then MetadataPropertyHandling should be set to ReadAhead.
+When using Json.Net $type feature via TypeNameHandling, MetadataPropertyHandling should be set to ReadAhead.

 var settings = new JsonSerializerSettings